samheckle/networked-media-sp-24/assignments/projects.md

 ### Due 4/4: #4.2 Database Practice
-This assignment is all about getting comfortable with databases.
+This assignment is all about getting comfortable with databases. **Submit your link to your live site AND a link to your uploaded code on github or google drive in the submission sheet for full credit**.
 You have two options for this assignment:
 1) Take this [starter code](../starter-code/project4.2-starter/) and build out the following technical requirements:
    * make this a `Node` project with an `Express` server